ratpack/ratpack/ratpack-manual/src/content/chapters/10-launching.md

 ## Configuring and starting a Ratpack application

 A Ratpack application is configured and started via the [`RatpackServer`](api/ratpack/server/RatpackServer.html).
-The [`of`](api/ratpack/server/RatpackServer.html#of--) method creates an instance of a [`Builder`](api/ratpack/server/RatpackServer.Builder.html) that is used to configure settings for the application.
+The [`of`](api/ratpack/server/RatpackServer.html#of-ratpack.func.Function-) method is passed a function that takes an instance of a [`Builder`](api/ratpack/server/RatpackServer.Definition.Builder.html) that is used to configure settings for the application a returns a [`Definition`](api/ratpack/server/RatpackServer.Definition.html).

-The builder provides access to configure the user [`Registry`](api/ratpack/registry/Registry.html) that is used to configure the Ratpack application via the [`registry`](api/ratpack/server/RatpackServer.Builder.html#registry-ratpack.func.Action-) method.
+The builder provides access to configure the user [`Registry`](api/ratpack/registry/Registry.html) that is used to configure the Ratpack application via the [`registry`](api/ratpack/server/RatpackServer.Definition.Builder.html#registry-ratpack.func.Action-) method.
 The builder adds the necessary default objects to the registry before building the server instance.
 Objects in the user registry will supersede the default items.

-Calling the [`build`](api/ratpack/server/RatpackServer.Builder.html#build-ratpack.func.Function-) will construct a [`RatpackServer`](api/ratpack/server/RatpackServer.html) that can be started.
+Calling the [`build`](api/ratpack/server/RatpackServer.Definition.Builder.html#build-ratpack.func.Function-) will construct a [`RatpackServer`](api/ratpack/server/RatpackServer.html) that can be started.
 The function passed to the `build` method is responsible for creating the handler that is effectively the Ratpack application.
 See the [chapter on handlers](handlers.html) for more details.

 The Ratpack application can be customized by configuring the `ServerConfig` object used to create the server.
 This instance can be constructed using the [`ServerConfigBuilder`](api/ratpack/server/ServerConfigBuilder.html) and is passed to the
-[`config`](api/ratpack/server/RatpackServer.Builder.html#config-ratpack.server.ServerConfig-) method on the builder.
+[`config`](api/ratpack/server/RatpackServer.Definition.Builder.html#config-ratpack.server.ServerConfig-) method on the builder.

 ```language-java
 import ratpack.handling.Handler;